Middlethorpe Hall: History

 The house was built in c.
 1699–1701 for Thomas Barlow, a prosperous master cutler who bought the Middlethorpe estate in 1698 as a bid to establish himself as a country gentleman.
-In 1712, Thomas Barlow and his son Francis went on the Grand Tour and let the house to Lady Mary Wortley Montagu in their absence.
+In 1712, Thomas Barlow and his son Francis went on the Grand Tour and let the house in August 1713 for a year to Lady Mary Wortley and her Daughter Lady Mary Anne Wortley who married John Stuart Montague 3rd Earl of Bute in 1736 in their absence.
 Francis later served as High Sheriff of Yorkshire in 1734–36.

 The house descended in the Barlow family to Frances Barlow, who married Manchester based physician Matthew Alexander Eason Wilkinson (1813–1878) and moved away.
 Frances Wilkinson died after a brief marriage but her husband and his second wife Louisa Letitia, née Walker (c.
 1826–1889) lived at the hall with their six children.
 The gardens at Middlethorpe Hall are credited with inspiring the career of their daughter Fanny Wilkinson, the first professional female landscape designer in Britain.

 For most of the 19th and early 20th century, the house remained in the Wilkinson family but was let to various tenants.
 From 1851 it was occupied by a girls' boarding school for 30 years.
 In 1972, it became "Brummels" night club.

 In 1980, it was acquired by Historic House Hotels, who improved and restored the grounds and outbuildings with hundreds of trees planted and the addition of a ha-ha and lake.
 A dilapidated late 17th-century dovecote was restored, the kitchen garden was replanted, and stable buildings were converted and extended for additional hotel accommodation.

 The hall and grounds were then gifted to the National Trust by the directors of Historic House Hotels (HHH).
 The hall continues its present use as a hotel under the existing HHH management.
 Three National Trust directors joined the HHH board and all profits will go to Trust funds to provide for the long-term care of the house.
 The gift had been under discussion for almost 30 years and in 1997 the National Trust accepted restrictive covenants over the property.

 Trustees of the National Trust completed the transfer deal in September 2008 by declaring the hall together with two other properties inalienable.
 It is envisaged that arrangements will be put in place for the gardens and grounds of the hall to be open to visitors, along with tours of the ground floor rooms.
 Members of the Trust are welcome as hotel guests, as are members of the public.